hztype-C/Cable-Hub/README.md

 # Cable-Hub
-Cable-Hub = 31 for all cables
+Cable-Hub = 31 for all cables (this site only fun pls not call 911)